tlranda/Knowledge/README.md

 ## How do I set up my knowledge?

+First, you'll need to ensure your installation of Python is >= version 3.10.
+PyKnowledge relies on various builtin modules, language features, and behaviors that are not present in earlier versions of Python.

 ### Static knowledge

 Static knowledge are located in JSON files (such as